Black Friday TV deals 2018: The best and the cheapest

 Availability: Online and in-store Nov.
 16 through Nov.
 26

-I'll start with what is probably the best price on the best TV all year.
+This is probably the best price on the best TV all year.
 Only available in a 65-inch size, the Quantum delivers image quality that's the next-best thing to OLED TVs.
 And since OLED sets aren't seeing steep discounts this year, this is the best deal for videophiles on a budget.
-Expect it to sell out quick.

 65-inch TCL 6 Series Roku TV, model 65R615: $899 (save $70)Sarah Tew/CNET

-Note: Update: Originally this sale was $1400 and Costco only, but Vizio has announced it the TV will also be at Target and Walmart, for $1500.
-It's still a spectacular bargain, and it should sell out quick.